 What is a Call Option:

-- Investors may purchase a call option because they believe the price of Bitcoin will increase and want to benefit from an increase in the price of Bitcoin above the Strike price.
+- Investors may purchase a call option because they believe the price of bitcoin will increase and want to benefit from an increase in the price of bitcoin above the strike price.

-- Investors may sell a call option to collect premium or because they believe Bitcoin will decline in value or not appreciate above the Strike price.
+- Investors may sell a call option to collect premium or because they believe Bitcoin will decline in value or not appreciate above the strike price.

-You have now purchased one bitcoin at $10,000 when the market price for Bitcoin is $12,000, giving you a profit of $1,000 if you were to sell the one Bitcoin you received factoring in the premium you paid for the option.
+You have now purchased one bitcoin at $10,000 when the market price for Bitcoin is $12,000, giving you a profit of $1,000 ($2,000 gain if you were to sell the one bitcoin you buy at market price less the $1,000 premium you paid for the option).

-If at expiration of the contract Bitcoin is trading at $9,000, your call option will expire worthless and you will have lost the $1,000 in option premium you paid six months earlier.
+Fast forward six months to expiration of the contract and the current market price of bitcoin is $9,000.
+Your call option will expire worthless and you will have lost the $1,000 in option premium you paid six months earlier.